MilanLund/migration-tool/README.md

 ![Image of the GUI](https://raw.githubusercontent.com/MilanLund/migration-tool/master/ui/assets/img/migrationtool.png)

-There 3 main areas in the GUI:
+There are 3 main areas in the GUI:

 - **Project settings** -  Required fields for Project ID and Content Management ID.
 - **Import data** - Required field which should contain import data in with the [following structure](#structure-of-the-request-body).